Lisa Hutson is a Reporter/Anchor at WHAS11 in Louisville, KY, specializing in general assignment reporting.

 I returned to my passion for storytelling in 2010 at KTHV in Little Rock, Arkansas.
 For 3 years, I covered wildfires, tornados and the everyday struggles of everyday people.
 While in Little Rock, I shined a light on the issues local veterans face returning from multiple tours in Iraq and Afghanistan in my series “Life After War.”

 My reporting career took me to WXIX in Cincinnati in 2013.
 I am most proud of a documentary series called “Finding Home” where I followed a local family’s journey out of homelessness which garnered thousands of dollars in donations to local homeless shelters.

 For the last two years, I’ve been waking up early in Waco, Texas as a morning news anchor at KCEN telling stories through my series “Heart of Central Texas.”

-My husband Wayne and I are so eager to try all the great food that Louisville has to offer and attend those exciting UK-Louisville basketball games.
+I am so eager to try all the great food that Louisville has to offer and attend those exciting UK-Louisville basketball games.
 I am so thrilled to serve the city of Louisville and I’m excited to get to work telling the stories that matter to the people of this amazing city.